Here are some resources to make your experience with us better and more efficient. Contact Us if there is anything you cannot find here.

 I need paperwork/disability forms/support animal form filled out

 Most letters or forms that need to be written or filled out must be done during office visits since many of the questions we must review with you.
 This is for accuracy as well your protection and confidentiality regarding what level of information you are comfortably releasing.
 Please call 770-422-2009 for our Marietta location or 770-667-1264 for our Roswell location to make an appointment to come in or have telephone consult to prepare the letter/form.
-Please expect a fee related to the complexity of the letter/firm.
+Please expect a fee related to the complexity of the letter/form.
 Please check with the staff or your provider and they can tell you what the cost may be.
 Check online for requirements in your area for support animals.
 The rules around that are regularly changing.
 There is a charge for this service depending on the level of information required.
 We cannot guarantee we can fill out a disability form for you early in treatment if we haven’t worked with you long enough to accurately assess your level of impairment.
 Please talk to you provider first before scheduling an appointment for that alone or asking that we do that paperwork for you.

 I want to change doctors/counselors

 All of the practitioners at Psychatlanta are well trained and thoroughly vetted but we understand if there is an issue in personality fit or that you may want another set of eyes on your problems.
 Often, we can accommodate your request, but keep in mind that not all the providers have availability to see new patients, a new provider may require an initial evaluation to get up to speed on you as patient, and that visit may not be payable by insurance twice within a given time period.
 Also, a new provider may or may not be contracted with your insurance company.
 Please check with our staff who will run your request by the different providers in the practice, as well as with your insurance company to learn what the expected financial obligation will be to you.
 Our office can provide a referral number for any of the counselors affiliated with our practice.